percona/pmm-doc/source/_res/mongodb-requirements.rst

    profiling is not enabled by default because it may reduce the performance of your
    |mongodb| server.

-.. _pmm.mongodb.conf.profiling.command-line.enable:

-`Enabling Profiling on Command Line <conf-mongodb.html#pmm-qan-mongodb-conf-profiling-command-line-enable>`_
+Enabling Profiling on Command Line
 ------------------------------------------------------------------------------------------------------------

 You can enable profiling from command line when you start the :program:`mongod`